Breadcrumb

 Post-Operative Problems

-Many people do not feel well after surgery.
+Many people don't feel well after surgery.
 Pain, nausea, and a lack of energy may occur even after a minor surgery.
-Usually, getting some rest and following the instructions your surgeon gave you will help post-operative problems diminish over time.
+In most cases, if you get some rest and follow the instructions your surgeon gave you, you will feel better over time.

 Different types of surgery require different home care instructions.
 Your surgeon will give you specific instructions to follow after your surgery.
-This includes learning about your medicines, diet restrictions, wound care, showering or bathing, and finding out when you can return to your regular activities.
-Your surgeon may think that you understand more than you really do about what you should or should not do when you return home.
+This includes learning about your medicines, diet restrictions, wound care, and showering or bathing.
+You'll also learn when you can get back to your regular activities.
 If you have any questions about your discharge instructions, be sure to ask your surgeon.

-Your surgeon will want to talk to you if you:
+Your surgeon will want to talk to you if you have:

-- Develop a symptom or problem that you do not know how to handle.
+- A symptom or problem that you don't know how to handle.

-- Have problems with your prescription medicines.
-These problems may include a rash, hives, nausea, vomiting, or stomach problems.
+- Problems with your prescription medicines.
+These may include a rash, hives, nausea, vomiting, or stomach problems.

 Check Your Symptoms